ME 755-756 - Senior Design Project

 Baja SAE Vehicle

 Each year the SAE (Society of Automotive Engineers) sponsors a Mini Baja competition for undergraduate engineering students throughout the United States and Canada.
 The objective of the competition is to give engineering students a chance to practice what is learned in the classroom.
 The premise behind the competition is that an engineering design team has been given the project of producing a vehicle prototype for evaluation as a production item.
 The intended sales market is the non-professional weekend off-road enthusiast.
 The vehicle must be safe, fun to drive, easily maintained, and be capable of negotiating rough terrain.
 Each vehicle will be judged on the engineering design, safety, and cost.
 The performance of the vehicle is demonstrated at the annual competition, where the vehicle is evaluated in such areas as acceleration, land maneuverability, strength, and endurance.
 Such events as chain pulling, and braking may be used to evaluate the vehicle.
 Following these events each vehicle is entered into a four-hour endurance race.
 The competition winner is determined based on the total points accumulated at the conclusion of all events.
 The engineering challenge to the design team is to design and fabricate a prototype vehicle that best meets these goals.
-This year’s competition (2013) will be held in June, against 100 other colleges, in Rochester, NY.

 Laser Optimization Module

 Narrowing of laser wavelength is important in the polarization of gas for medical applications as well as military defense systems.
 While this task has been completed using a single emitter, it has never been done with multiple in the same system.
-Using conceptual drawings from Xemed physicists, he was tasked with the design and construction of a multiple emitter system.
+Using conceptual drawings from Xemed physicists, Dan Sargent (class of 2013) was tasked with the design and construction of a multiple emitter system.
 Through a range of concepts, a system that could be constructed in the real-world was designed with the precision required for functionality.
 Though few parts have been completed due to complexity and long lead times, this proof-of-concept project will be a forerunner in the future of laser technology.

 FPF Skier and Biker Aerodynamics Force Balance

 The FPF Force balance team was tasked with designing and constructing a force balance that has the capacity to measure drag force on both a bicyclist and an alpine skier.
 The force balance was constructed to rest in pre-existing structures in the Flow Physics Facility, the world's largest low velocity/high Reynold's number wind tunnel.
-The balance can measure drag in the direction of wind flow; this project allows athletes to minimize body drag via 'in-situ' testing as well as maximizing equipment performance.
+The balance can measure drag in the direction of wind flow.
+This project allows athletes to minimize body drag via 'in-situ' testing as well as maximizing equipment performance.

 Lignocellulosic Ethanol Biorefinery